haveno-dex/haveno/apitest/docs/build-run.md

-The API test harness supports narrow & broad functional and full end to end test cases requiring long setup and teardown times -- for example, to start a bitcoind instance, seednode, arbnode, plus Bob & Alice Bisq instances, then shut everything down in proper order.
+The API test harness supports narrow & broad functional and full end to end test cases requiring long setup and teardown times -- for example, to start a bitcoind instance, seednode, arbnode, plus Bob & Alice Haveno instances, then shut everything down in proper order.
 For this reason, API test cases do not run during a normal gradle build.

 To run API test cases, pass system property`-DrunApiTests=true`.